grpc/grpc-go/examples/features/profiling/README.md

 ```

 Then, recompile your application with `-tags grpcgoid` to generate a new
 binary.
-This binary should generate data that is much cleaner when visualized.
+This binary should produce profiling data that is much nicer when
+visualized.